okami101/vuetify-admin/packages/docs/guide/crud/layout.md

 ## Links

 All navigation menu that can be putted on next components are simple array of object which represents a link.
-VA Components that support nav are `VaAppBar`, `VaSidebar` and `VaFooter` for a total of 4 differents menus, `header`, `profile`, `sidebar` and `footer`.
+VA Components that support nav are `VaAppBar`, `VaSidebar` and `VaFooter` for a total of 4 different menus, `header`, `profile`, `sidebar` and `footer`.
 Example of simple menu array :

 ```js
 [